 Medicare is a federal health insurance program for people aged 65 years and older.
-Several different parts are available.
-Medicare does cover some aspects of chiropractic care, including spinal manipulations for back pain.
+The program does cover some aspects of chiropractic care, including spinal manipulations for back pain.

 According to the American Chiropractic Association, around 80% of people experience back pain at some point in their lives.

-Although chiropractic treatment may be effective for relieving specific pains, some chiropractors have made unsubstantiated claims about the benefits of the practice for non-musculoskeletal conditions.
-However, a 2016 article set out a list of ways to improve the scientific standing of chiropractic treatment.
+Although chiropractic treatment may be effective for relieving specific pains, some chiropractors have made unsubstantiated claims about the benefits of the practice for nonmusculoskeletal conditions.
+However, a

 Most chiropractors have since abandoned the idea that spinal manipulation can help treat conditions with no link to the spine.

 This article explains which chiropractic services Medicare covers, as well as some other Medicare-funded treatments for back pain.

 Medicare covers chiropractic manipulation of the spine to help a person manage back pain, provided they have active back pain.
 The program only funds chiropractic care that corrects an existing problem and does not cover spinal manipulations as maintenance or preventive services.